-The average cat's pregnancy lasts about 65 days.
+The average cat gestation period is about 65 days.
 During this time, your kitty's physical needs, appearance, and even behavior may change significantly.
 Caring for a pregnant cat is not difficult, but there are a few things you should know to ensure good health for the mother and kittens.

 It is nearly impossible to detect a feline pregnancy with the naked eye for the first three weeks.
 However, there are some signs to watch for, and your vet has other ways to determine whether or not your cat is truly pregnant.

 Signs of Cat Pregnancy